xenocrat/sfnt2woff/README.md

 #### Return Values

-Returns a string of data representing the private data block.
+Returns a string of data representing the private data block, or `false` if no private data block has been set.